 - Texting or talking on cellphones.
 Any form of distraction is extremely dangerous and may lead to car accidents in New Jersey.

-- Driving under the influence of alcohol or drugs: Intoxicated drivers frequently do not have the judgement capacity in order to avoid serious accidents and may become critically injured.
+- Driving under the influence of alcohol or drugs.
+Intoxicated drivers frequently do not have the judgment capacity in order to avoid serious accidents and may become critically injured.

-What to Do If You Have Been in A Side Swipe Car Accident
+What To Do if You Have Been in a T-bone Car Accident

-The immediate aftermath of a side swipe car accident in New Jersey can be extremely overwhelming and frustrating.
+The immediate aftermath of a T-bone car accident in New Jersey can be extremely overwhelming and frustrating.
 Understanding the next steps, you may take is critical.
-Hiring the right New Jersey car accident attorney to represent your interests is essential going forward.
+Hiring the right New Jersey accident lawyer to represent your interests is essential going forward.

-You should never hesitate to communicate with an attorney even if you are not yet sure whether or not you’ll file a claim.
+You should never hesitate to communicate with an attorney even if you are not yet sure whether or not you will file a claim.

 Speaking with an attorney simply shows that you are serious about protecting your rights and will work hard to understand the next steps that you should take.

-Contact An Expert New Jersey Car Accident Attorney Today
+Questions?
+Contact a T-bone Car Accident Attorney Today

 Speaking to a lawyer helps you determine what a case might look like and your best avenues for resolution.
 Our lawyers welcome your call.
 Please call or text us at 856-692-6500 or by submitting a contact form to schedule your free case evaluation.
 There is no cost to speak to one of our personal injury accident attorneys.